bartholomews/spotify4s/README.md

 ```

-After you call `authApi.callback(code)`, you have set *oAuth* and can make user-specific requests.
+After you call `authApi.setAuth` or `authApi.setAuthAndThen`, you have set *oAuth* and can make user-specific requests.
 If you don't set the authorisation code you will get an error such as "Authorisation code not provided"
 if you make an *oAuth* request.
 Once this is set, the client will automatically take care
 of refreshing future tokens.

 Some endpoints don't need *oAuth*, so you can still call them if you don't set it.
 Just read the docs of the endpoint you need to make sure it doesn't require authorisation.